-Former Hardin-Simmons’ men’s golfer Bart Craig is in his seventh season as the golf coach at Hardin-Simmons.
+Former Hardin-Simmons’ men’s golfer Bart Craig is in his ninth season as the golf coach at Hardin-Simmons.

 His teams have also done well in the classroom with numerous academic all-ASC selections.
 Kara Doege was the ASC Scholar-Athlete medal winner and a distinguished scholar-athlete in 2016.
 Doege, Dawson and Guinn were all named NGCA academic scholars.
 Guinn was named a CoSIDA academic all-district selection.

 Both teams have won the American Southwest Conference Sportsmanship award

 Craig came back to HSU after serving most recently as a PGA Golf Professional at El Dorado Golf and Country Club in El Dorado, Ark.
 He has plenty of golf administration experience and also had coached the El Dorado high school teams.

 His girls’ team won two state titles in his six seasons at the helm of the program.
 He has worked in the golf industry since graduation from Hardin-Simmons.

 Craig is a native of Weatherford and played at Hardin-Simmons from 1987 to 1991.
 He was an NAIA All-District VIII selection as a senior in 1991.